hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - Uncheck `Export With Debug`.
 - Optionally, after the game is packed, you can rename the extension of the game's executable binary from `.x86` to `.rpi4` to avoid confusion.

-## How to export an independant PCK file
+## How to export an independent PCK file

-You can just export a `.pck` file and run it with the export templates from this repository.
+You can export a `.pck` file and run it with the export templates from this repository.

 ### Godot 2.x

-- In the editor, go to `Project -> Export`.
+- In the editor, go to `Export`.
 - Select the `Linux/X11` template.
-- In `Binary Format`, uncheck `64 bits`.
+- In `Binary`, uncheck `64 bits`.
-- Click `Export PCK/Zip`.
+- Click `Export PCK/ZIP`.
 - Enter the name of your game with the `.pck` extension.
 - Click `OK`.